 Travel Tip: Make sure that your pet’s identification tags are up to date before your move.
 Include you cell phone number on the tag so you can be contacted while you’re traveling.
 Also consider having your pet microchipped, to assist them in getting back to you if they become lost.

-Communities across the country have passed breed specific legislation, banning or restricting more than 100 different breeds of dogs.
+Communities across the country have also passed breed specific legislation, banning or restricting more than 100 different breeds of dogs.
 Therefore, it’s vital to research the local laws before arriving with your dog.
-The Animal Control Commission should provide you with the information you’ll need to ensure you’re complying with local regulations.
+The Animal Control Commission should also provide you with information regarding local regulations.

-Travel Tip: If your dog is impacted by breed specific legislation, or could be mistaken for one, always be prepared to comply with muzzle, leash, and proof of insurance requirements.
+Travel Tip: If your dog is impacted by breed specific legislation, or could be mistaken for a restricted breed, be prepared with a muzzle, leash, and proof of insurance.
 If you inadvertently violate the law, be polite and do your best to bring yourself and your dog into compliance.
 Even if that means immediately leaving the jurisdiction.

 Get A Check-Up